Norms of sub-exponential random vectors: Chaos in sub-exponential random vectors

 \section{Chaos in sub-exponential random vectors}

-To prove our main result of this section we will need the following technical lemma, which proof can be find in \cite[Lem.
+To prove our main result of this section we will need the following technical lemma, whose proof can be found in \cite[Lem.
 2.1]{Zaj2}. \begin{lem} Let $\eta$ be a centered random variable.
 If there exist positive constants $a, b$ such that $\mathbb{E}\exp(t\eta)\le \exp(a^2t^2/2)$ if $t\in[-b,b]$ then for every $s\ge 0$ we have

 where

 \end{lem} \begin{rem} Let us observe that $g(t)\ge \min\{t^2/(2a^2),bt/2\}$ and we may rewrite the claim of the above lemma in a weaker but more traditional, for the Bernstein-type inequality, form as follows